RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/templates.md

       storage: 20Gi
 ```

-Once you click **Save** a new `PersistentVolumeClaim` of the specified size is automatically provisioned using the selected storage class, which is ceph-rbd in this exercise.
+Once you click "**Create**" a new `PersistentVolumeClaim` of the specified size (20Gi) is automatically provisioned using the selected storage class, which is `ceph-rbd` in this exercise.

 After creating the new `PersistentVolumeClaim`, a CDI (Containerized Data Importer) pod is started in the `openshift-virtualization-os-images` namespace.
-This CDI pod downloads the specified disk image from the http URL and populates the newly created `PersistentVolumeClaim` with the contents of that disk image.
-You can see this CDI pod by switching into the `openshift-virtualization-os-images` project and selecting **Workloads** → **Pods** from the side menu.
+This CDI pod downloads the specified disk image from the http URL (http://192.168.123.100:81/rhel8-kvm.img) and populates the newly created `PersistentVolumeClaim` with the contents of that disk image.
+You can see this CDI pod by switching into the `openshift-virtualization-os-images` project and selecting "**Workloads** → **Pods**" from the side menu.

 ![CDI Pod](img/templates-cdi-pod.png)